LaunchPadLab/lp-hoc/docs.md

 ## modal

 A function that returns a React HOC for creating modals.
-This HOC is dependent on the [`redux-modal`][73] library.
+Default styling for these modals can be pulled from the `modal.css` file included in this library via your scss:
+`@include "~@launchpadlab/lp-hoc/lib/styles/modal.css";`

+Note: this HOC uses [`redux-modal`][73] under the hood.
+The reducer from `redux-modal` is exported for convenience as `modalReducer`.

 The following functions are available as static properties on the wrapped component: